Authentic Hyderabadi Dum ka Chicken | 100% Shaadiyon wala Dum ka Chicken recipe

 Do not miss taking out the marinated chicken an hour or two before cooking.

 Making the paste of fried onions: It gives the gravy a smooth texture.
-Instead, you can crush the fried onions and add while marinating the chicken.
+Instead, you can crush the fried onions and add them while marinating the chicken.

 Cooking vessel: I use Handi to make this dish which gives the best result.